-Risks are expressed as distribution of risk characterisation ratios (hazard/exposure) or)exposure/hazard).
+Risks are expressed as distribution of margin of exposure or hazard index.
 The distribution is summarised by percentiles, and by the probability to exceed the specified threshold value (e.g. 1 or 100).
 The hazard vs. exposure plot compares the exposures and the hazard characterisation for individuals or individual-days in a population.
 Exposures, hazard characterisations and risks can be acute or chronic.
-The default unit for exposures and hazard characterisations is $\mu g/kgBW/day$, but this can be changed by choosing non-default units for consumptions, concentrations and/or body weight.
+The default unit for exposures and hazard characterisations is $\mu g/kgBW/day$ , but this can be changed by choosing non-default units for consumptions, concentrations and/or body weight.

-By using probabilistic tiers for both exposure and hazard characterisation, the calculated risk distribution is equal to the Integrated hazard/exposure (IMOE) distribution, as described for the Integrated Probabilistic Risk Assessment (IPRA) approach in van der Voet and Slob (2007) and van der Voet et al. (2009).
+By using probabilistic tiers for both exposure and hazard characterisation, the calculated MOE distribution is equal to the Integrated Margin Of Exposure (IMOE) distribution, as described for the Integrated Probabilistic Risk Assessment (IPRA) approach in van der Voet and Slob (2007) and van der Voet et al. (2009).